mbA2D/Test_Equipment_Control/README.md

  - You might also need to download NI VISA (https://www.ni.com/en-ca/support/downloads/drivers/download.ni-visa.html#460225)
  - To install all the required python packages
     - Open a command line in the Test_Equipment_Control folder and run "pip install -r requirements.txt"
+ - You may need to install libusb (backend for pyusb): https://github.com/pyusb/pyusb/issues/120#issuecomment-322058585

 We also need to comment out a few lines in the included libraries from adafruit.
 1. Find where the python packages get installed ("Users->UserName->AppData->Local->Programs->Python->Python39->Lib->site-packages" for me, not using a virtual environment) and find the folder adafruit_blinka->microcontroller->mcp2221